zenhacklab/dns-proxy/README.md

 dns-proxy
 =========

-A simple DNS proxy server that can intercept targetted requests and forward the rest.
+A simple DNS proxy server that can intercept targeted requests and forward the rest.